Paul McGowan (footballer): Cove Rangers

 On 24 July 2023, McGowan joined Scottish League One club Cove Rangers on a one-year deal.
 He made his debut in a Scottish League Cup group stage match against Livingston.
 McGowan scored his first goal for Cove Rangers on his 36th birthday in a win against Annan Athletic.
 At the end of the season, Cove confirmed that McGowan would leave upon the expiry of his contract.

 Annan Athletic

 On 27 June 2024, McGowan joined Scottish League One club Annan Athletic.
 McGowan made his debut for the Galabankies in a win over Inverness Caledonian Thistle in the Scottish League Cup group stage.
 McGowan scored his first goal for Annan three days later against Bonnyrigg Rose.
 On 14 September, McGowan grabbed his first league goal of the season with a last-minute equaliser at home to Dumbarton.
 On 6 June 2025 after Annan's relegation to Scottish League Two, McGowan agreed a one-year extension to remain at Galabank.
+After that season passed, McGowan left the club in the summer of 2026.
+In June 2026, McGowan's former teammate and friend Simon Ferry revealed on the Open Goal podcast that McGowan had retired and he had given a speech at a party marking McGowan's retirement.